mariohernandez/mariohernandezio/src/blog/vitejs.md

 {% endraw %}

-Fig. 15: Adds tasks for copying JavaScript and Images from src to dist.{.caption}
+Fig. 16: Adds tasks for copying JavaScript and Images from src to dist.{.caption}

-We added two targets inside the `viteStaticCopy` function, one to copy JS files from within our components into `dist/js`, and the other one to copy images into `dist/images`.
+We added two targets inside the `viteStaticCopy` function: one to copy JS files from within our components into `dist/js`, and the other one to copy images into `dist/images`.
 If you need to copy other static assets, simply create new targets for each.

 If you run `npm run build`, any images or JS files inside any of your components will be copied into the respective directory in **dist**.